sticilface/Tasker/readme.md

 - SyncTasker - Creates a sequential Tasker that waits for previous event to finish before starting the next.
 	-  This is good for running a sequence of events that depend on the previous finishing.
 This tasker can be set to repeat which will continue to loop around.
 See Blink example using this.
 - addSubTasker<class TaskerType>(TaskerType tasker) - This function is very powerfull.
 It creates a new tasker, and adds the required loop functions to the parent tasker, and returns a pointer back to this new Tasker.
 Available to any Tasker instance.
 This allows you in any task to spawn a new tasker to run sync, or async along side existing tasks!!  all non blocking!
-- Templated Tasks and loop methods, allow you to design your own Task types and loop methods if required, the basic types are created for you.
-Plans are to implement light weight methods and tasks that don't occupy much ram.
+- Templated Tasks and loop methods, allow you to design your own Task types and loop methods if required, the basic typedefs are created for you `ASyncTasker` and `SyncTasker`.
+Plans are to implement light weight methods and tasks that don't occupy much RAM.
 So you can develop using the verbose outputs, and switch to lightweight for production.

 ### Examples